-Linux Distribution Versions Remarks Red Hat Enterprise Linux (RHEL) 5.5, 5.6, 5.9, 5.11, 6.5, 6.9, and 7.0 to 7.6 Migration of a paravirtualized source workload to a target platform as a fully virtualized workload is supported for RHEL 5.x.
-See "Paravirtualized Source Workloads" on page 43.
-SUSE Linux Enterprise Server (SLES) 11 (SP1, SP2, SP3, SP4) The SLES 11 SP2 (32-bit) with kernel 3.0.13-0.27-pae is not supported.
+Linux Distribution Versions Remarks Red Hat Enterprise Linux (RHEL) 5.5, 5.6, 5.9, 5.11, 6.5, 6.9, and 7.0 to 7.7 For Red Hat Enterprise Linux 7.7, Oracle Linux 7.7, and CentOS 7.7 workloads, precompiled blkwatch drivers are not included in the PlateSpin Migrate software.
+Before you migrate these workloads, you must do one of the following to include the blkwatch drivers applicable for your Linux source workload: • Create custom blkwatch driver that exactly matches the specific kernel running on your workload.
+See Appendix D, "Linux Distributions Supported by Migrate," on page 351. • Use Migrate Agent to register the workload with PlateSpin Migrate server.
+The driver-install command of the Migrate Agent utility ensures that the utility compiles and installs the blkwatch driver applicable for your Linux source workload and then automatically uploads the compiled driver to the precompiled drivers folder in the PlateSpin Server library See "Appendix F, "Migrate Agent Utility," on page 365".
+Migration of a paravirtualized source workload to a target platform as a fully virtualized workload is supported for RHEL 5.x.
+See "Paravirtualized Source Workloads" on page 45.
+SUSE Linux Enterprise Server (SLES) 12 SP4 without BTRFS file systems 11 (SP1, SP2, SP3, SP4) The SLES 11 SP2 (32-bit) with kernel 3.0.13-0.27-pae is not supported.
 The kernel for this version of SLES must be upgraded to 3.0.51-0.7.9-pae so that the conversion works.
 Migration of a paravirtualized source workload to a target platform as a fully virtualized workload is supported for SLES 11.
-See "Paravirtualized Source Workloads" on page 43.
+See "Paravirtualized Source Workloads" on page 45.
 Migration of a SLES11 SP4 32-bit source workload to a Hyper-V target is not supported.
-CentOS 5.11, 6.9, and 7.0 to 7.6 Migration of CentOS 7.x to VMware requires VMware vCenter 5.5 or later.
-Oracle Linux (OL) (formerly Oracle Enterprise Linux) 5.8, 5.11, 6.2, 6.5, and 7.0 to 7.6
+Conversion of a SLES 12 SP4 BIOS workload with LVM requires that a /boot partition is available on the source workload.
+CentOS 5.11, 6.9, and 7.0 to 7.7 Migration of CentOS 7.x to VMware requires VMware vCenter 5.5 or later.
+Oracle Linux (OL) (formerly Oracle Enterprise Linux) 5.8, 5.11, 6.2, 6.5, and 7.0 to 7.7